-Region: Lignite still excavated, coal and nuclear energy are core of electricity generation16.
-September 2020. / SEE Energy News
+Region: Lignite still excavated, coal and nuclear energy are core of electricity generation, SEE Energy News

 Coal and nuclear energy are still the basis of electricity generation in the South-eastern Europe.
 According to Eurostat, lignite – predominantly used for electricity generation, is still excavated in nine EU member states in 2018.